040code/040code/_posts/2019-03-14-spring-boot-graphql.md

 ### Implement Subscriptions.

 Another cool feature is the subscriptions.
-With a subscription you can subscribe to updates via a websucket.
+With a subscription you can subscribe to updates via a websocket.
 The same philosophy is followed for the subscription.
-You will gat your data in same structure as specified in the subsription call.
+You will gat your data in same structure as specified in the subscription call.

 To add subscription to our Java implements, we update the schema and add code to handle updates.
 To add a subscription for new notes we update the GraphQL schema first.
 Again update schema root and add the subscription, define the available subscriptions and add the required types.